 About Volunteer Iowa

 Volunteer Iowa and its partner agencies work with organizations and individuals on three main fronts.
 The first is to help agencies develop quality programs that use service as a strategy to fulfill their missions and address Iowa’s greatest areas of need.
 The second is to help engage Iowans in their communities by promoting service and expanding the volunteer base.
 Finally, the third area of work is to connect individuals with appropriate service opportunities by building the volunteer infrastructure.

 About MENTOR: The National Mentoring Partnership

 MENTOR is the unifying champion for expanding the quality and quantity of mentoring relationships across the United States.
-30 years ago, MENTOR was created to expand opportunities for young people by building a youth mentoring field and movement.
-The result: a more than 10-fold increase in young people in structured mentoring relationships.
+MENTOR was created more than 30 years ago to expand opportunities for young people by building a youth mentoring field and movement.
+The result: a more than 10-fold increase in young people in mentoring relationships.
 Today, MENTOR is the expert voice representing a movement that meets young people everywhere they are – from schools, to workplaces, and beyond.
-MENTOR operates in collaboration with 24 local Affiliates across the country.
-For more information, visit mentoring.org.
+MENTOR operates in collaboration with 24 Affiliates providing local servant leadership and expertise across the nation, with several more in development.